dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 Name of Project:

+Proposal in one sentence:

+Description of the project and what problem is it solving:

+Grant Deliverables: (Provide us with a check-boxed list of deliverables for the funding provided.)
+- [ ] Grant Deliverable 1
+- [ ] Grant Deliverable 2
+- [ ] Grant Deliverable 3

 Which category best describes your project?
 Pick one.
   - [ ] Build / improve applications or integrations to Ocean
   - [ ] Outreach / community / spread awareness (grants don't need to be technical in nature)